-Today, I will illustrate several concepts of operational excellence, as can be seen in application in a fast-food restaurant: Mad Radish.
-I visited the downtown Ottawa branch.
-This is a nice example of well used tools.
-Mad Radish offers a healthy fast food service: salads meals.
+Today, I’m going to illustrate several concepts of operational excellence, as seen in application in a fast food: Mad Radish.
+I visited the branch located downtown Ottawa.
+It’s a great example of tools well used.

 Standardization and simplification

-The menu is reduced.
-Anyway, customers do not like to have too many choices, and that slows down the queue.
-It is always possible to make a salad on request.
-But both the number of ingredients and the salad proposals are limited.
-In order to speed up the payment process, Mad Radish made the choice to be cashless.
-It is therefore possible to pay only by credit or debit card.
-No money management, no need either to count the cash and go to the bank to deposit it.
-In 2018, it is a choice in the era of time, especially as customers in this sector are all workers, all of whom have mobile applications to pay for their purchases.
+In order to speed up the payment process, Mad Radish has chosen to be cashless.
+It is therefore only possible to pay by credit or debit card.
+No need to manage money, no need to go to the bank to deposit cash.
+In 2018, this is a choice in the age of time, especially since customers in this sector work in offices, and all have mobile apps to pay for their purchases.

-How many menu or payment option do you offer to your customers?
-Does-it take long to explain the different options?
-How long take customers to choose?
+How many menu or payment options do you offer to your customers?
+How much time do you need to explain the different options to them?
+How much time do customers use to choose?

-The key success factor of a fast food restaurant is speed.
-For busy customers, the restaurant offers a grab counter and a special line to pay for these salads prepared a few hours in advance.
-The double file concept is applicable in all service companies.
-Customers who have simple and fast requests do not like to wait behind those who have long requests.
-On the contrary, a person who knows that his request will take time agrees to wait longer.
-So you can identify long and fast transactions and separate your queues to treat each customer according to their acceptable waiting time.
-This time varies according to the customers of course, but especially according to the type of request that they have.
+The key to a successful fast food restaurant is speed.
+For customers in a hurry, the restaurant offers a quick counter and a special line to pay for salads prepared a few hours in advance.
+The concept of double queuing is applicable in all service companies.
+Customers with quick and easy requests do not like to wait behind those with long requests.